tadeuszwojcik/luvit-redis/Readme.md

 Matt Ranney for creating node-redis,
 Alexander Gladysh for creating lua hiredis,
-Tim Caswell for creating luvit, and Vladimir Dronnikov for all help as without him that module wouln't never happen.
+Tim Caswell for creating luvit, and Vladimir Dronnikov for all help as without him that module would never happen.
-Thank you all.
+Thank you all!